viscid-hub/Viscid/doc/functions.rst

 ===============================================  =================================================================
 Function                                         Description
 ===============================================  =================================================================
-:py:func:`viscid.plot.mvi.plot_ionosphere`       Plot an ionospheric Field in 3D on the surface of a sphere :py:func:`viscid.plot.mvi.plot_blue_marble`      Plot an Earth using the blue marble NASA image :py:func:`viscid.plot.mvi.plot_earth_3d`         Plot an Earth with black for nightside and white for dayside
+:py:func:`viscid.plot.vlab.plot_ionosphere`      Plot an ionospheric Field in 3D on the surface of a sphere :py:func:`viscid.plot.vlab.plot_blue_marble`     Plot an Earth using the blue marble NASA image :py:func:`viscid.plot.vlab.plot_earth_3d`        Plot an Earth with black for nightside and white for dayside
 ===============================================  =================================================================

 Mayavi Workarounds